 G-Factor Computation Overview

-G-Factor for Natural Resources computations for Gemfields’ two key mining subsidiaries (the Kagem emerald mine in Zambia and Montepuez Ruby Mining in Mozambique) are set out below:
+The following table presents the G-Factor for Natural Resources computations for Gemfields’ two key mining subsidiaries: the Kagem emerald mine in Zambia and Montepuez Ruby Mining in Mozambique:

 Understanding the G-Factor Framework